ropensci/roweb3/content/blog/2023-02-23-r-universe-stars-2-en/index.md

 ---
 slug: "r-universe-stars-2-en"
-title: "Teach, help, and share.
-ThinkR's approach to contribute to a growing and friendly R community"
+title: "Meeting the Stars of the R-universe: ThinkR's Approach to Contributing to a Growing and Friendly R Community"
 author:
   - Yanina Bellini Saibene
   - Sébastien Rochette